Search ImagingPixel for Images by Camera or Lens

 Olympus OM 10/20/30/40 35mm MF SLR Film Cameras

-A quick look at the development timeline of the double-digit manual focus Olympus OM SLR film cameras.
+A look back at the development timeline of the double-digit manual focus 35mm Olympus OM SLR film cameras.

 Olympus OM consumer SLR cameras, which carry the 2-digit nomenclature - OM-10, OM-20, OM-30, and OM-40, with a different model designation for the US market, started with the introduction of the OM 10 in 1978.
 The first model, the OM-10, was introduced six years after the professional model OM-1, and three years after the OM-2.
 All OM models use the same line of Olympus OM lenses, giving them all the Depth of View (DOF) preview functionality, which was standard on most OM Lenses.